by Nic Stone

 Towards the end of the book, I had the feeling as if a black character was killed off for the redemption arc of a white side-character.
 Once the black character is murdered, the white one decides to study African American Studies and Civil Rights Law, whereas he had previously made numerous racist remarks.
 I don’t feel comfortable condemning this as this is a book written by a black person, but I do think this is very iffy.

-Having said all of this, my opinion really doesn’t matter.
-I have been in a reading slump for a while, so maybe I was too picky while reading this (though definitely not intentionally).
 I’d still urge people to pick up Dear Martin, because it deals with such an important topic and is a quick read.